How to Build AI Agents in n8n with Docker: Step-by-Step Guide

 button

-You can use n8n in the cloud if you do not want to install Docker Desktop, by first signing up for an account at AI Workflow Automation Platform & Tools - n8n.
+n8n offers flexibility—run it in the cloud or self-host.
+If you prefer not to install Docker Desktop, simply sign up for an account at the n8n Cloud AI Workflow Automation Platform.

 download docker desktop